 This capital city of Bulgaria traces its roots back over 2,000 years, with influences from Greek, Roman, Ottoman, and even Soviet cultures.

-While weather in Sofia can be quite unpredictable in November, the stunning and ancient structures are wonderful to witness no matter what.
+While weather in Sofia can be quite unpredictable in November, the capital of Bulgaria and its buildings are wonderful to witness no matter what.

 Whether with a thin layer of snow, or crisp autumn leaves, sights such as the Medieval Boyana Church, the bustling Vitosha Boulevard. and the National Palace of culture are stunning.

-In terms of avoiding crowds, Sofia is one of the best destinations in Europe in November.
+In terms of avoiding crowds, Sofia is one of the best destinations in Europe in November to travel to.

 7. Copenhagen, Denmark